 This charming and immaculately presented bed and breakfast offers just five elegantly appointed rooms and suites, each individually styled and appointed with fine period antiques.

-The hotel boasts both indoor and outdoor swimming pools, a fitness centre and spa complete with sauna and steam showers.
+The Vanderbilt boasts both indoor and outdoor swimming pools, a fitness centre and spa complete with sauna and steam showers.
 There is a bright and comfortable lounge, bar, pleasant garden terrace and two restaurants.

 Experiences while staying here